Made in the UK

 Operating in areas with explosive environments presents a range of significant challenges, none more so than when drums contain flammable liquids or powders.
 Risk is of course minimised while drums are securely sealed, but it increases dramatically once they are opened.
 This is why it is important to ensure that you have equipment that complies with the ATEX Directive and is appropriate for the zone in which you are operating.

 We are a globally renowned choice for high-specification drum handling solutions.
-We manufacture a range of products that are suitable for use in areas (link to zone resource) where explosive conditions exist.
-Whether you need to move, tip, mix or lift drums, our team will be able to source the right equipment for your operations (link to compliance resource).
+We manufacture a range of products that are suitable for use in areas where explosive conditions exist.
+Whether you need to move, tip, mix or lift drums, our team will be able to source the right equipment for your operations.

 Equipment Selection for Moving Hazardous Drums